skip to content

 • Children under the age of 1 only have a claim to care provided in a day-care facility or nursery if they or their parents meet certain requirements (Article 24 [1]).

-• Until they turn 3, children have a claim to care provided in a day-care facility or nursery that depends on their personal needs (Article 24 [2]).
+• Children ages 2 and 3 have a claim to care provided in a day-care facility or nursery that depends on their personal needs (Article 24 [2]).

 • Between their third birthday and enrolment in primary school, children have a claim to care provided in a day-care facility.
 Where required, this care may be provided in part or in full in a nursery (Article 24 [3]).

-• A range of services in a day-care facility must be offered to children of school age “as needed” (Article 24 [4]).
+• For children of school age, a range of services in a day-care facility must be offered to children of school age “as needed” (Article 24 [4]).

-In 2020, around 3.9 million children received care in a day-care facility.
-It should be pointed out that the number of places on offer for all age groups falls far short of what parents would like to have.
+In 2022, approx. 4 million children received care in a day-care facility run by child and youth services.
+As noted above, the number of places on offer for all age groups falls far short of what parents would like to have.

 Another contentious aspect is to what extent parents can claim all-day care for their children.
 Public-sector providers are called upon to provide all-day care “as needed”.
 However, there is no clear legal interpretation of what this “need” constitutes - the need as expressed by parents, or the need as defined by the providers?
-In 2017, around half of all childcare places in Germany were designated as full-day places, with considerable differences between federal states (see Developments in day-care for children).
+In 2021, just over half of all childcare places in Germany were designated as full-day places (i.e. more than 35 hours a week), with considerable differences between federal states (see BMFSFJ, 2023, p.
+4).

 Further reading